spring-attic/gs-caching-gemfire/README.ftl.md

     <@snippet path="src/main/java/hello/Application.java" prefix="complete"/>

+Your runnable `main` application is combined with all the configuration details in one class.

 At the top of the configuration are two vital annotations: `@EnableCaching` and `@EnableGemfireRepositories`.
-This turns on caching and adds important beans in the background to support caching with GemFire as your data store.
+This turns on caching and adds important beans in the background to support caching with GemFire.

 The first bean is an instance of `FacebookLookupService`.

 The next three are needed to connect with GemFire and provide caching.
 - `cacheFactoryBean` creates a GemFire cache.
 - `localRegionFactoryBean` defines a GemFire region inside the cache.
 It is geared to be named "hello", which must match your usage of `@Cacheable("hello")`.
-- 'cacheManager` supports Spring's caching abstraction.
+- `cacheManager` supports Spring's caching abstraction.

+> **Note:** Two of these beans are [factory beans](http://blog.springsource.org/2011/08/09/whats-a-factorybean/).
+This is a common pattern used for objects that need special creation logic.
+Basically, `CacheFactoryBean` results in a `Cache` bean and `LocalRegionFactoryBean` results in a `LocalRegion` bean being registered with the context.

 The `main()` method creates an application context based on the surrounding class.
 It fetches a `FacebookLookupService`, and proceeds to look up some pages on Facebook.
 It first looks for the **SpringSource** page twice.
+As you'll see when you run the application later in this guide, the first time it runs, it will take a certain amount of time to retrieve data about the Facebook page.
+The second time should take almost no time at all because the first lookup of that page's information was cached.

-The second time should definitely be faster.
-It then looks for the **Pivotal** page, and you can see that the time is longer, indicating that things are being cached based on the input parameters to `findPage`.
+It then looks for the **GoPivotal** page, for the first time.
+The lookup time will also be noticeable, i.e. not close to zero, showing this page isn't cached.
+That is because the caching is linked to the input parameters of `findPage`.

-The actual call to the `FacebookLookupService` is wrapped in a separate method to capture the process of timing the call.
+For demonstration purposes, the call to the `FacebookLookupService` is wrapped in a separate method to capture the time to make the call.
 This lets you see exactly how long any one lookup is taking.

 Run the service